0xNima/Twideo/Readme.md

 5. Run `cargo run` and enjoy the life :)

 ## Getting Started
-Just copy the link of the tweet and send it to the bat, It will convert tweet to telegram message:
+Just copy the link of the tweet and send it to the bot, It will convert tweet to telegram message:

 ![example](https://user-images.githubusercontent.com/79907489/174974007-cfc58c13-08d5-4b3e-b6ed-9d797fc4fb86.gif)